 Run a facebook search for the group Wags to Wishes Sparks Team or click on the Do More With Your Dog URL at the bottom of this page.
 (Wags to Wishes is listed near the bottom of the page.)

-Send a request to become a member of the group.
+Send a request to become a member of Wags to Wishes Novice Spark Team.
 Once you are approved you can post comments and videos to the group.
-You can also access the Wags to Wishes Sparks Team through the DMWYD website.

 Once you have been added to the group, be sure to read the pinned post at the top of the group and to set it up to receive notifications when a new post is added so you don't miss anything.